 What forms and fees do I need to turn in for my student to march?

-All students must turn in the Marching Warriors Registration Form at the Marching Warriors Orientation (prior to February 1st) in order to participate in marching band.
+All students must turn in the Marching Warriors Registration Form at the Marching Warriors Orientation in order to participate in marching band.
 The Registration Form will be available in the band room at Coolidge Junior High School and Granite City High School.
 You may also contact Mr. Roberds at email@example.com to request a Registration Form.

-Varsity Band Members will be required to pay a Band Camp Fee, Uniform Rental Fee, and purchase Merchandise Items (t-shirt, shorts, gloves, shoes, concert tuxedo shirt and tie).
+Varsity Band Members will be required to pay a Band Camp Fee, Uniform Rental Fee, and purchase Merchandise Items (MW Jersey, t-shirt, gloves, shoes, and concert attire).
 Failure to pay the required fees by the payment due dates listed on the Varsity Registration form will result in the possibility of the student being moved from the Varsity Band to the JV Band for the fall semester.
 Several fundraisers will be made available to assist students in paying band fees.

-Junior Varsity Band Members will be required to pay a Uniform Rental Fee and purchase Merchandise Items (t-shirt, shorts, gloves, shoes, concert tuxedo shirt and tie).
+Junior Varsity Band Members will be required to purchase a MW Jersey, t-shirt, and concert attire.
 Failure to pay the required fees by the payment due dates listed on the Junior Varsity Registration form will result in the possibility of the student being removed from the band program for the fall semester.
 Several fundraisers will be made available to assist students in paying band fees.

 What is a Marching Band Alternate?